will-horning/bballmap/README.md

 All the data is stored in shots.db, it was scraped from cbssports.com and contains every shot taken in an NBA game from 2011 - 2013.

-An older version is available [here](http://willhorning.pythonanywhere.com).
+An older live version is available [here](http://willhorning.pythonanywhere.com).

 How to Run:
 ===========